Towards Fairness-Aware Federated Learning: Introduction

 \section{Introduction}

-Federated learning (FL) \cite{yang2019federated,FL:2019} is a new machine learning paradigm for collaboratively training models involving multiple data owners (a.k.a. clients) with the aim to protect data privacy \cite{Anonymous2013ConsumerDP}.
+\IEEEPARstart{F}{ederated} learning (FL) \cite{yang2019federated,FL:2019} is a new machine learning paradigm for collaboratively training models involving multiple data owners (a.k.a. clients) with the aim to protect data privacy \cite{Anonymous2013ConsumerDP}, shown in Figure \ref{fig:FL_process}.
 Its potential to help the field of artificial intelligence (AI) thrive in privacy-respecting societies has attracted increasing attention from academia and industry alike.
 During federated model training, the data owners contribute not only their local data, but also computation and communication resources to facilitate collaborative model training.
 As the quality and quantity of the data, as well as the local resources vary among data owners, their contributions to the final FL model will vary.
-This, in turn, may affect the benefits they receive from the data federations they join, in cases where FL incentive mechanisms deployed \cite{zhan9369019}.
-Ensuring fairness in FL is an emerging research challenge which requires an interdisciplinary approach \cite{kairouz2021advances}.
+This, in turn, may affect the benefits they receive from the data federations they join, in cases where FL incentive mechanisms are deployed \cite{zhan9369019}.

+Ensuring fairness in FL is an emerging research challenge that requires an interdisciplinary approach \cite{kairouz2021advances}.
 Since the FL server is the controller, it should ideally not make decisions that unfairly favour any particular group of data owners.
-However, in most current prevailing FL paradigms, fair treatment of data owners is not given a high priority.
-Problems of fairness can arise throughout the FL training process, as described below.
+However, in most current FL paradigms, fair treatment of data owners is not given a high priority.
+Problems of fairness \cite{Zhang-et-al:2022IJCS} can arise throughout the FL training process, as described below.